curriculagg/curricula-grade/README.md

 The other half of `curricula`'s core functionality is automated grading.
 In order to use automated grading, material writers have to implement tests using the `curricula_grade` toolkit.
+Automated grading for individual problems can be combined into composite assignments, complete with problem weights and other metadata.

 ## Writing Tests

 While somewhat bulkier than unit-test frameworks, the additional syntax and runtime overhead backing the `Grader` make it much easier to generate and manage reports for students.
 Let's walk through an [example](https://github.com/curriculagg/curricula-material-sample/).
+Note that we'll be using `curricula_grade_cpp` as our example assignment is written in C++, but the framework itself is language-agnostic.

 ```python3
 from curricula_grade.shortcuts import *